Lucas-da-Silva/trybe-exercicios/back-end/section-05/5.1/README.md

 # Software Architecture: Model Layer

-> During the class, the concepts of layer-based software architecture were applied to organize the [trybecar api](./msc-architecture-trybecar/).
+> The [trybecar API](./msc-architecture-trybecar/) was developed by trybe, during the class, I applied the knowledge of software architecture based on layers to organize it.
 ## Exercises - now the practice

 Now the `Trybecar` company has trusted you to create some components and tests just for the `Model` layer.